 In this installment, Dan and Jordan tune in for Alex's most recent interview with The Most Important Man In The World, which touches on important issues like how white people aren't racist enough and how the US should have stayed out of World War II.

-So McGyver has to break into his casino, find out where the diamonds are, and once he does find out that they're in the guy's private suite, he concocts an elaborate system where he pours the diamonds down a rain gutter uh and then they all go into the trunk of this car.
+And once he does find out they're in the guy's private suite, he concocts an elaborate system where he pours the diamonds down a rain gutter and then they all go into the trunk of this car.

-But beside you is the is the actual King Arthur, the guy who's going to become the king, the guy who's going on that whole hero's journey to to defeat this guy and yada yada yada.
+But beside you is the actual King Arthur, the guy who's going to become the king, the guy who's going on that whole hero's journey to defeat this guy and yada yada yada.

 It's always around you, but you're on this different quest entirely.

-But the way it makes me feel like I'm twisting and turning on uh on the the ocean is because that other guy is just running by me going like ah and then he's gone.
+But the way it makes me feel like I'm twisting and turning on the ocean is because that other guy is just running by me going like, ah, and then he's gone.

 The Supreme Court once again officially refused to hear an appeal of Alex's defamation cases where he lost by default judgment.